st0nebridge/combo-desktop/rules/app_instances.md

-# Application Instance Management Rules
+# App Instance Rules

 ## Instance Uniqueness
+1. Each instance MUST have a unique ID (timestamp-based)
+2. Each instance MUST register its sessions in the lock file
-1. Each provider+profile combination (session) MUST be unique across all app instances
+3. Each provider+profile combination MUST be unique across all instances
-2. ONLY ONE instance of a specific session is allowed across all running app instances
-3. Uniqueness rules MUST take precedence over ALL configuration overrides
+4. Each provider+profile combination MUST be registered as a session
+5. Each instance MUST respect the process isolation rules

 ## Process Isolation Priority
 1. Process isolation MUST follow this priority order (highest to lowest):